montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 # Building 3D Applications with MontageJS

->**Note:** This document is in the process of being finalized and may include some incorrect information.
-Please check back later.
+>Note: This document is in the process of being finalized and may include some incomplete information.

 Building browser-based 3D applications is no small feat.
 While <a href="http://www.khronos.org/webgl/" target="_blank">WebGL</a> brings plugin-free hardware-accelerated 3D graphics to the browser, its low-level API&mdash;well-suited for graphics programmers&mdash;sets a high entry bar for conventional front-end web developers.